michaelanthonymain/presidents/content/about.md

 type: misc

 # change these
-jobTitle: Blogger
+jobTitle: President of the Moon
-name: michaelanthonymain
+name: Sami and Derek
 bio: true
-icon: ":coffee:"
+icon: ":moon:"
 ---

-Add your Bio here!:+1:
+This is the series About page!